r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <blockquote>Auto-run scripts are great when you need to persiste fast your payload automatically.
 This next example demonstrates how to use resource scripts to successfully persiste a payload in target system and clean tracks (timestomp & clearev).</blockquote>

-Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **persistence.rc**
+Open your text editor and copy/past the follow metasploit commands to it, save file and name it as: **persistence.rc**
 ```
  getprivs
  getsystem